google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/javascript-startup-optimization/index.md

 This highlights the importance of testing on **average** hardware (like the Moto G4) instead of just the phone that might be in your pocket.
 Context matters
-however: **optimize for the device & network conditions your users have.**
+however: **optimize for the device and network conditions your users have.**

 <figure> <img src="images/1_6oEpMEi_pjRNjmtN9i2TCA.png"/> <figcaption>Google
 Analytics can provide insight into the <a